zedr/zedr/README.md

 ## Hi there 👋

 I'm Rigel and I've been programming computers since I was a child.
-My first computer was a Commodore Vic 20 back in the Eighties, on which I learned to write simple arcade (PETSCII based!) and text adventure games.
+My first computer was a Commodore Vic 20 back in the eighties, on which I learned to write simple arcade (PETSCII based!) and text adventure games.

 Today I work as an system architect, engineering manager, and software contributor.
 I also contribute to Free and Open Source projects, such as Django (
 [#25146](https://github.com/django/django/commit/3bdaaf6777804d33ee46cdb5a889b8cc544a91f1),